ShaylenReddy42/Seelans-Tyres/README.md

 The API has been broken down into microservices which then invited a backend-for-frontend to have a single point of entry into the microservices from the frontend

-So far, the solution comprises of 6 projects and isn't even done
+So far, the solution comprises of 6 runnable projects and isn't even done

 ### Where it's going